|

 classrooms of the Massachusetts Institute of Technology, or MIT for

-a hard-working middle-class boy with a head full of
+those with less time.
+Ben Campbell is a hard-working middle-class boy with a head full of

 smarts and yen to get into Harvard Medical.
 Ben’s trouble is that the